TABLE OF CONTENTS

 If you want to create a Whiteboard before your meeting, go into your Zoom portal.

 • Click “Whiteboards” in the menu on the left side of the screen.
-This will open the page where all of your Whiteboards are stored whether created before the meeting or during the meeting.
+This will open a new browser window where all of your Whiteboards are stored whether created before the meeting or during the meeting.

 • Give your Whiteboard a name and add text, pictures, graphs, etc. as needed.
 Your changes to the Whiteboard will be automatically saved.
 Learn more about adding content to your Whiteboard in the section on Whiteboard Features.